Rail transport in China: Freight transport

 Freight trains in China are primarily used to ship bulk cargo.
 The important cargo is coal, which accounts for more than half of total rail freight tonnage.
 In 2013, 2.322 billion tonnes of coal were shipped on trains in China, about 58% of the total rail freight tonnage of 3.967 billion.
 Another one-fifth of rail freight was devoted to ores and minerals, which were 851 million tonnes (21.5%) in 2013.
 Other major categories of bulk goods include grain (110 million tonnes, 2.77% in 2013) and fertilizer (87 million tonnes, 2.19% in 2013).

 Container cargo constitutes a small but growing fraction of about 5% of the total rail traffic.
+Open wagons are sometimes used for container transport and some bulk goods are nowadays transported in containers, to make intermodal transport more efficient, and to make trains which would otherwise have returned empty carry containerized goods on their return trip.

 Despite impressive passenger statistics, freight rail modeshare in China trails other countries like USA, where some 40% of all tonnage is shipped by rail, according to US Federal Railroad Administration or Switzerland where a similar share of ton kilometers of freight is carried by rail.
 In China, that number is only 8% as of 2016 and 77% for highways out of 43 billion tonnes, but the share of railways is expected to increase due to new environmental regulations in regards to air pollution, which is expected to force millions of trucks off roadways.

 Nearly all rail freight in China is used for domestic shipping.
 International rail cargo totaled 58 million tonnes in 2013, about 1.46% of overall freight tonnage.
 The four largest rail ports of entry, Manzhouli, Suifenhe, Erenhot, Alashankou and accounted 56 million tonnes or 96.5% of the total.

 Cities in the Chinese interior have opened international rail freight routes to promote trade.
 In 2011, Chongqing began freight service to Duisburg, Germany, via Kazakhstan, Russia and Poland.
 The route shortened shipping time from five weeks by sea to about two weeks, and costs 80% less than air cargo.

+The China-Europe Freight Train (CEFT) operates 80 routes connecting approximately 100 Chinese cities to approximately 200 European cities, as well as many other central Asian and southeast Asian cities.
+CEFT continued to effectively move freight into Europe during the disruption of the 2022 Russian invasion of Ukraine by developing alternative routes via Azerbaijan, Georgia, and Turkey.
+CEFT was launched in 2011, but was incorporated into the subsequent Belt and Road Initiative.